ibmresilient/resilient-community-apps/fn_odbc_query/README.md

 # Define your connection string
 sql_connection_string=Driver={PostgreSQL};Server=IP Address;Port=5432;Database=myDataBase;Uid=myUserName;Pwd=myPassword;

-# Optional setting
+# Optional settings:

 # Define restricted SQL statements as a list, separated by a comma, using square brackets.
 # Example ["delete", "update", "insert"].
 # Comment this line if there are no restrictions.
 sql_restricted_sql_statements=["delete", "insert", "update"]

-# Optional setting
 # Define if you wish to execute commits automatically after every SQL statement.
 # Comment this line to use false - the default.
 sql_autocommit=true

-# Optional setting
-# Might not be supported for all database drivers.
 # Define a query timeout in seconds.
 # Comment this line to use the default 0, which means "no timeout".
+# Might not be supported for all database drivers.
 sql_query_timeout=10

-# Optional setting
 # Encoding and decoding settings needed for your SQL database.
 # Define which one of supported SQL Server database settings you want to use.
 # At the moment MariaDB, PostgreSQL and MySQL are supported.
 # Comment this line if you don't wish to configure decoding/encoding.
 sql_database_type=MariaDB

-# Optional setting
 # Define number of rows to fetch.
 # Comment this line to fetch all.
 sql_number_of_records_returned=10

+# Some ODBC drivers might throw an error while setting db_connection.timeout.
+# Psqlodbc driver (PostgreSQL) throws a general error 'HY000'
+# Override this SQLSTATE if your odbc driver is throwing a different error.
+sql_pyodbc_timeout_error_state=HY000
 ```

 For more information on how to configure database connection, please refer to Resilient Integrations ODBC Query Function Guide.